-Figure 78: Actual hybridization in Värtahamnen (first) and Hornsbergs Strandpark waterfront (second).
+Figure 56 Actual hybridization in Värtahamnen (first) and Hornsbergs Strandpark waterfront (second).
 Maps.
 0,5x0,5 mm pixelation.
 (Credits: author, 2023).

-40 years ago 'the strategy for dealing with the two key problems, development and the environment, should be conceived as being just one' (Meadows, 1972).
+The area highlighted as well as a future possibility for the insertion of resilient urban experiences, which positively impact the urban fabric, and act head-on against climate change.
+The city of Stockholm decided in 2009 that the area should have an environmental profile, functionally mixed use, with high architectural quality and public space alive and accessible to all.
+As stated more than 40 years ago 'the strategy for dealing with the two key problems, development and the environment, should be conceived as being just one' (Meadows, 1972)16.
 Thus, the future potential of the area must respond to urban development, but with a strong emphasis on the ecological development of the city.